bwt-dev/bwt/README.md

 Tip: services like [webhook.site](https://webhook.site/) or [requestbin](http://requestbin.net/) can come in handy for debugging webhooks. (needless to say, for non-privacy-sensitive regtest/testnet use only)

+> If you're building bwt from source, you'll need to set `--features webhooks` to enable web hooks support.
+This will also require to `apt install libssl-dev pkg-config`.
+>
+> The pre-built binaries ([except for ARM](https://github.com/shesek/bwt/issues/52)) and the `shesek/bwt` docker image come with webhooks support enabled by default.

 ## Developing